kanbanyte/sepb/assessments/test_plan.md

 # Introduction
 This document will outline its purpose, the scope and objective of testing, as well as the specific features and cases that will be tested.
-The potential test items for the ROS component and AI component will be discussed such as if the ML model can receive data from camera, or if the cobot can move to the correct positions specified by the AI models.
+The potential test items for the ROS component and AI component will be discussed, such as if the ML model can receive data from camera or if the cobot can move to the correct positions specified by the AI models.
 The strategy for testing will be explained including the responsibilities of each role, test deliverables, the schedule for testing, and risks and contingency plans.\
 Finally, the pass and fail criteria will be expounded to demonstrate the process for the final stages of testing.